ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 CloudWatchLogsIAMPolicy.json is used when configuring VPC Flow Logs.

+Windows_netsh_and_PowerShell_IPv6_Commands.txt is a list of IPv6 netsh and PowerShell commands.

 webserver2-index.html is the index.html file that is used in the Windows Web Server 2.

 ## Chapter 6: